Vishal-Kumar-Singh-18/Vishal-Kumar-Singh-18/README.md

 A passionate Software Developer with a Master's in Computer Application, currently honing my skills as a Frontend Developer at Clinicea Healthcare Pvt Ltd. I'm on a journey to become a proficient full-stack developer, with a strong foundation in JavaScript and a current focus on mastering React.js and Next.js.
 I'm eager to build impactful and user-friendly web applications.
 </p>

+- 🔭 I’m currently working on [Portfolio - Vishal](https://portfolio-k14y.onrender.com/)

 - 🌱 I’m currently learning **React.js, Next.js**

 - 👯 I’m looking to collaborate on **Open to interesting frontend projects or opportunities to contribute to innovative full-stack applications.
 Feel free to reach out if you have a project in mind!**

-- 👨‍💻 All of my projects are available at [https://portfolio-k14y.onrender.com/](https://portfolio-k14y.onrender.com/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://portfolio-k14y.onrender.com/)

 - 💬 Ask me about **Anything related to web development, my learning experiences with React and Next.js, how I approach solving real-world problems with code, my logical reasoning process in development, or my journey as a software engineer!**

 - 📫 How to reach me **vishalkr.18singh1999@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1pbKawz9lHwS547Vsxni5XN7hfQNk8kkS/view?usp=drivesdk](https://drive.google.com/file/d/1pbKawz9lHwS547Vsxni5XN7hfQNk8kkS/view?usp=drivesdk)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1pbKawz9lHwS547Vsxni5XN7hfQNk8kkS/view?usp=drivesdk)

 <h3 align="left">Connect with me:</h3>
 <p align="left">